-BEHIND THE WHEEL INSTRUCTION LOG 30 HOURS
+BEHIND THE WHEEL INSTRUCTION LOG 20 HOURS

-Behind-the-Wheel Instruction Guide may be downloaded or printed from www.esc13.net/drivers
+Behind-the-Wheel Instruction Guide may be downloaded or printed from www.tea.state.tx.us/drive

-The 30 hours of behind-the-wheel practice must be completed in the presence of an adult who meets the requirements of Section 521.222 (d)(2), Transportation Code before the young driver is eligible for a provisional license.
-Only one (1) hour of behind-the-wheel instruction per day will count towards the 30 hours regardless of the number of hours the student actually drives in a day..
+The 20 hours of behind-the-wheel practice must be completed in the presence of an adult who meets the requirements of Section 521.222 (d)(2), Transportation Code before the young driver is eligible for a provisional license.
+Only one (1) hour of behind-the-wheel instruction per day will count towards the 20 hours regardless of the number of hours the student actually drives in a day.

-Student's Name: DL #:
+Student's Name:

-Lesson time Practice Session Date Time (am/pm) Daytime Hours Nighttime Hours Adult's Signature and DL #

-2 hour Getting Ready, Starting, Placing 1 hour

-the Vehicle in Motion, Stopping 1 hour 1 hour

-3 hours Moving, Stopping, Steering, Knowing Where You Are 1 hour

-1 Hour 1 hour

-1 hour Backing 30 minutes

-1 nour Бискіпд 30 minutes

-4 hours Turning, Lane Position, and Visual Skills 1 hour

-1 hour

-1 hour

-1 hour

-3 hours Searching Intended Path of Travel 1 hour

-1 hour

-1 hour

-1 hour Parking 30 minutes

-30 minutes

-2 hours Turnabouts 1 hour

-2 nours Turnabouis 1 hour

-4 hours Multiple Lane Roadways 1 hour

-1 hour 1 hour

-1 Hour 1 hour

-5 hours City Driving 1 hour

-1 hour

-1 hour

-30 minutes

-30 minutes

-1 hour

-5 hours Expressway/Freeway Driving 1 hour

-1 hour

-1 hour

-30 minutes

-30 minutes

-1 hour

-TOTAL 20 hours 10 hours

-minimum minimum

-I certify and endorse that the above record is true and correct and my student has completed 30 hours of guided practice which includes at least 10 at nighttime.
+Practice Session Date mm/dd/yyyy Time (am/pm) Daytime Hours Nighttime Hours Adult's Signature and DL # Getting Ready, Starting, Placing the Vehicle in Motion, and Stopping Recommended 1 hour Moving, Stopping, Steering, Knowing Where You Are Recommended 2 hour Backing Recommended 1 hour Turning, Lane Position, and Visual Skills Recommended 2 hours Searching Intended Path of Travel Recommended 2 hours Parking Recommended 1 hour Turnabouts Recommended 2 hours Multiple Lane Roadways Recommended 3 hours City Driving Recommended 3 hours Expressway/Freeway Driving Recommended 3 hours I certify and endorse that the above record is true and correct and my student has completed 20 hours of guided practice which

-Donant/Cyandian's Cignotyne (if even 19 years of age student's signotyne)

-Parent/Guardian's Signature (if over 18 years of age student's signature) Date
+Parent/Guardian's Signature (if over 18 years of age student's signature)